-Bible centred Montessori inspired activities are a great way to reinforce and support our lifestyle and build faith that our family pursues.
-In my understanding, the Montessori method is all about adopting and modelling environment according to the child’s needs and interests.
+Bible-centered Montessori inspired activities are a great way to reinforce and support our lifestyle and build the faith that our family pursues.
+In my understanding, the Montessori method is all about adapting and modeling the environment according to the child’s needs and interests.
 It feels amazing to be able to bring our faith into our learning environment which helps to bring so much more meaning into it.
 One wonderful side of the activities is that they also present some parts of history and culture along with aspects of grace and courtesy and character education.
 They also stimulate and provoke children for honest and sincere conversations.
 We also make it very personal.

 Here are a few examples of activities we did coming close to Easter.